kprevas/ronin/index.md

 ---

 Ronin is a strongly typed MVC web framework for the [Gosu](http://gosu-lang.org) programming language.
-It includes (but can be used independently of) RoninDB, a Gosu-based object-relational mapping layer.
+It integrates seamlessly with (but can be used independently of) Tosa, a Gosu-based object-relational mapping layer.

 ## Ronin